Fundament-Software/scopes/doc/cpp_users.rst

 accepts the character set of ``0-9A-Za-z_``.
 This allows users to concatenate many tokens without separating whitespace, such as in ``x+y``.

-Instead of a list of allowed characters, Scopes instead maintains an exclusion list of characters that terminate a symbolic sequence.
-These characters are the whitespace characters and characters from the set ``()[]{}"';#,``, where ``,`` is in itself a context-free symbol.
+Instead of a whitelist of permitted characters, Scopes only maintains a blacklist of characters that terminate a symbolic sequence.
+These characters are the whitespace characters and characters from the set ``()[]{}"';#,``, where ``,`` is in itself a context free symbol.

 This means that ``x+y`` would be read as a single token.
-A semantically-\
-equivalent expression in Scopes would have to be written as ``x + y``.
-See :doc:`dataformat` for details.
+A semantically equivalent expression in Scopes would have to be written as ``x + y``.

 Keywords
 --------